New convergence analysis of a primal-dual algorithm with large stepsizes: New convergence results with weaker conditions

-Except extending this existing primal-dual algorithm to~\eqref{for:PD3O_nog} for solving the problem~\eqref{for:main_problem} with an infimal convolution, we also show its convergence with a larger $\lambda$.
-Specifically, we show that we can choose $\lambda$ such that $\vD-{3\over4}\lambda\vA\vP^{-1}\vA^{\top}$ is positive definite, i.e., the upper bound for $\lambda$ is increased by $1/3$.
+An extension of this existing primal-dual algorithm~\eqref{for:PD3O_nog_simp} to~\eqref{for:PD3O_nog} is derived to solve the problem~\eqref{for:main_problem} with an infimal convolution.
+In addition, we show the convergence of~\eqref{for:PD3O_nog_simp} with a larger $\tau\sigma$.
+Specifically, we can choose $\tau\sigma$ such that $(4/3)\vD-\tau\sigma\vA\vP^{-1}\vA^{\top}$ is positive semidefinite, i.e., the upper bound for $\tau\sigma$ is increased by $1/3$.
+It means that we can choose a larger stepsize $\sigma$ when the primal stepsize $\tau$ is fixed.

 For convenience, we introduce two operators as